-- 4. All fencing installed at the applicant's expense must either meet NC Technical Guide Standards or be deemed adequate by District staff. - 5.
-If significantly less fencing than planned in the CPO is cancelled, expires or is not installed, a statement signed by the technician must be submitted to the Division explaining why the fencing was not installed, why significantly less fencing was installed, or indicating that fencing was installed at the cooperator's expense.
-The statement should indicate that a site visit was performed, along with the date of the site visit to establish the status of the required fencing.
-Failure to install required fencing constitutes non-compliance and procedure relative to non-compliance must be followed. - 6.
+- 4. If significantly less fencing than planned in the contract is installed, a statement signed by the technician must be submitted to the Division explaining why the fencing was canceled from the contract. (e.g. fencing was installed at applicant's expense).
+Failure to install required fencing constitutes non-compliance for all BMPs in the stream protection system. - 5.
+All fencing installed at the applicant's expense must meet NRCS Standards or technical staff with appropriate JAA documents the fencing does not meet standard but will serve the intended purpose for the duration of the contract. - 6.
 For other components required as an integral part of a BMP, use cost values for the appropriate component provided elsewhere in the average cost. - 7.
 If an applicant already has all livestock excluded from a stream, he/she may still be eligible for cost share assistance to install other components of a stream protection system that would enhance the water quality protection of the current system.
 Examples of this include installing a new water supply or enhancing an existing water supply if the existing supply is inadequate, installing additional heavy use area protection, or providing incentive for prescribed grazing.